mwandotheboss/Restaurant-Dispatch-System/README.md

 1. Data from API end point is received and displayed  by the help of Retrofit and Gson helpers

-2. RecyclerView used to display the information
+2. RecyclerView used to display the information from the API